marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 * 45de2f7 First commit
 ```

 we see that we created 3 commits until now.
-Amending our last commit did not add a new commit in the tree, it only replaced the last commit a new commit.
-We could fear that any git command have a direct and irreversible impact.
+Amending our last commit did not add a new commit in the tree, it only replaced the last commit with a new commit.
+We could fear that any git command has a direct and irreversible impact.

 However git keeps a [reflog](https://git-scm.com/docs/git-reflog) which is a record of all commits that were referenced at some point.